-All of these measures will without question build your client’s foundation.
-And I’d argue that these measures will address your clients goals more effectively than any other modalities.
+All of these measures will without question build your foundation.
+And I’d argue that these measures will address your goals more effectively than any other modalities.

-What’s even better is that this work will keep your clients in the game for the long term; people getting injured and overtrained is a huge problem at CrossFit boxes that can be mitigated simply by including the listed work routinely.
+What’s even better is that this work will keep you in the game for the long term; people getting injured and overtrained is a huge problem at CrossFit boxes that can be mitigated simply by including the listed work routinely.

 You don’t need to be dead after every workout.
 Start training smarter.